MultiX-Amsterdam/multix-docs/README.md

-# just-the-docs-template
+# multix-docs

+This repository hosts the code for the documentaion of the MultiX Lab Amsterdam.

-This is a *bare-minimum* template to create a [Jekyll] site that:
+This website is built using [Jekyll] that:

 - uses the [Just the Docs] theme;
 - can be built and published on [GitHub Pages];